aoimonster/odin-recipes/README.md

-first proyect as a web dev
+first project as a web dev